dcalhoun286/data-structures-and-algorithms/javascript/data-structures/queueWithStacks/README.md

 ### Features

 - Create a brand new `PseudoQueue` class.
 Do not use an existing Queue.
-Instead, this `Pseudoqueue` class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 `Stack` objects.
+Instead, this `PseudoQueue` class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 `Stack` objects.
 Ensure that you create your class with the following methods:
   - `enqueue(value)` which inserts `value` into the PseudoQueue -`dequeue()` which extracts a value from the PseudoQueue
 - The `Stack` instances have only `push`, `pop`, and `seek` methods.
 You should use your own Stack implementation.
 Instantiate these Stack objects into your PseudoQueue constructor.